-3.9.1.1 Customize alarm actions
+3.10.1.1 Customize alarm actions

-To customize alarm actions,
+To customize alarm actions:

 From the menu bar, click Option > Event > Alarm Setting.
-This will open the Alarm Setting window.
+This will open the Alarm Setting dialog box.

-- 2. Select a priority level from the drop-down list and click Add.
+- Select a priority level from the drop-down list and click Add.
 This will open a list of events. - 3.
-Select the events to include in the priority level and click OK.

-- 4. Select an action or actions by clicking the checkboxes on the right. - If you select Program Sound, choose a sound from the drop-down list and then specify the duration ("play count") of the sound in seconds.
+Select the events to include in the priority level and click OK. - Select an action or actions by clicking the checkboxes on the right. - Program Sound: Choose a sound from the drop-down list and then specify the duration ("play count") of the sound in seconds.
 If you set the Play Count to 0, the specified sound will play until someone with administrative privileges manually stops the sound via the Realtime Monitoring tab in the Monitoring pane.
-To add custom sounds to the list, see section 3.9.1.2. - If you select Send Email, click the ellipsis button (...) to the right to select an email recipient.
-To configure email notifications, see section 3.9.2. - Selecting Acknowledge will activate pop-up alerts on client PCs. - 5.
+To add custom sounds to the list, please see section 3.10.1.2. - Send Email: Click the ellipsis button (...) to the right to select an email recipient.
+To configure email notifications, please see section 3.10.2. - Acknowledge: Activate pop-up alerts on client PCs. - Color: Specify the color of text and background on any event raised by priority in the Alert Window. - 5.
 Repeat steps 2-4 as desired to customize other priority levels. - 6.
 When you are finished, click Save.

-3.9.1.2 Add custom alarm sounds
+3.10.1.2 Add custom alarm sounds

-To add custom alarm sounds,
+To add custom alarm sounds:

-- 1. From the menu bar, click Option > Event > Sound Setting.
-This will open the Sound Setting window. - 2.
-Click Add. - 3.
-Locate a waveform (.wav) file on your computer or network and click Open. - 4.
-If desired, click a sound and then click Play to hear the sound. - 5.
-When you are finished, click Save.
+- From the menu bar, click Option > Event > Sound Setting.
+This will open the Sound Setting dialog box. - 2.
+Click Add.

+- Locate a waveform (.wav) file on your computer or network and click Open. - 4.
+If desired, click a sound and then click Play to hear the sound. - When you are finished, click Save.

-3.9.2 Configure email notifications
+3.10.2 Configure email notifications

-BioStar can send email notifications when an alarm event occurs (not available in the free version).
-As explained in 3.9.1.1, you can customize which events will trigger an automatic email alert.
-To configure an email notification,
+BioStar sends email notifications when an alarm event occurs (not available in the free version).
+As explained in 3.10.1.1, you can customize which events will trigger an automatic email alert.
+BioStar supports email notification through TLS or SSL secured mail servers.

+To configure an email notification:

 From the menu bar, click Option > Event > E-mail Setting.
-This will open the Email Setting window.
+This will open the Email Setting dialog box.

-- 2. Type the email address, SMTP server, port number, SMTP ID, and SMTP password in the Sender Info section. - 3.
+- Type the email address, SMTP server, port number, SMTP ID, and SMTP password in the Sender Info section, then choose one of the options(NO SECURITY, TLS or SSL) in the Security Type drop-down list. - 3.
 Type the email address in the Recipient Info section. - 4.
-Click Add to add the configuration to the list. - 5.
-Repeat steps 2-4 as necessary to add other email configurations. - 6.
-When you are finished, click Save.
+Click Add to add the configuration to the list. - Repeat steps 2-4 as necessary to add other email configurations. - When you are finished, click Save.

-3.9.3 Configure Settings for External Devices
+3.10.3 Configure Settings for External Devices